Nimus-oes/react-character-counter/README.md

 The app’s theme is controlled by the `isDark` state.
 Based on its value, a corresponding class (`dark-mode` or `light-mode`) is applied to the `<body>`, which handles global styling.

-Clicking the theme toggle icon updates isDark, triggering a re-render and applying the new theme class.
+Clicking the theme toggle icon updates `isDark`, triggering a re-render and applying the new theme class.

 #### Why Context Wasn’t Used for Theme Toggling